Social Work (BSW)

 Our Social Work Club organizes events and efforts like:

-• Chalk it Up: awareness education for Domestic Violence Month
+• Chalk it Up: Awareness Education for Domestic Violence Month

 • Pumpkins for Pumpkins: fundraiser for a Salvation Army Christmas family